Click on the questions to learn more about Caring Forward!

 What is Caring Forward?

-Caring Forward in an online study developed by The Centre for Research in Family Health, and located at the IWK Health Centre.
+Caring Forward in an online study developed by The Centre for Research in Family Health, located at the IWK Health Centre.
 The goal of the study is to learn more about the experiences of unpaid caregivers of acquired brain injury (ABI) survivors.
-In Nova Scotia, there is limited support for caregivers of ABI survivors.
-The long-term goal of our research is to create programs that support caregivers and promote well-being.
+In Canada, there is limited support for caregivers of ABI survivors.
+The long-term goal of our research is to create programs that support caregivers and improve well-being.

 What is an Acquired Brain Injury?

 An acquired brain injury (ABI) is any damage to the brain that happens after birth, and that is not due to a genetic abnormality or hereditary disorder.
-ABIs affect approximately 70, 000 Nova Scotians, with one third of Nova Scotia caregivers providing unpaid care to their loved ones.
-You can check out our video below to find out more.
+Approximately 1.5 million people in Canada are living with a brain injury and over 160 000 people experience an ABI every year.

 Who Can Participate?